syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Sections/Remove-section).

 ## Remove all sections

 The following code example demonstrates how to remove section collection from an existing PowerPoint presentation.